myosotisx/Air-ticket-price-parser/README.md

     ```

 - Want to test if email send is functional?
-    - Set `notification_threshold` to a large value and run to see if you can receive
+    - Set `notification_threshold` to a large value and run to see if you can receive emails